Storage

 Change storage size

-You can expand the size of a storage in use.
-It is applied when you expand the storage size and change the partition and the file system according to the server system on NAVER Cloud Platform console.
+You can expand the size of the storage in use.
+It is applied when you expand the storage size and change the partition and the file system according to the server system from the NAVER Cloud Platform console.

 Caution

-When you change the partition and the file system after expanding the size of a storage, data loss in the storage may occur.
-To prevent data loss, create a snapshot before you expand the size of a storage.
+When you change the partition and the file system after expanding the size of the storage, data loss in the storage may occur.
+To prevent data loss, create a snapshot before you expand the size of the storage.
 For more information about how to create a snapshot, see Create snapshot.

 Note